 2. We made some big moves to help tackle the climate crisis

 In September, we passed an important milestone, with all our factories, offices, R&D facilities, data centres, warehouses and distribution centres – across Africa, Asia, Europe, Latin America and North America – now being powered by 100% renewable grid electricity.
 This marked a significant step towards our target to become a carbon neutral company before 2030.
-We also made progress towards our goal of cutting our logistics carbon emissions by 40% through smarter planning, alternative fuels and partnerships with tech start-ups.
+We also made progress towards our goal of by 40% through smarter planning, alternative fuels and partnerships with tech start-ups.

 3. We stood up for women’s and girl’s empowerment